hamoid/long-hugo-doc/README.md

 ## Grouping Content

 Hugo provides some grouping functions for list pages.
-You can use them to group pages by Section, Date etc.
+You can use them to group pages by Section, Type, Date etc.

 Here are a variety of different ways you can group the content items in your list templates: